 What would happen if we helped students to see learning as a story within this framework?

-To accomplish that, I made a template in Google Drawings for a Learning Story Poster that students could complete after a learning experience.
-It has requires them to consider four questions based on those parts of a story:
+To accomplish that, I made a list of questions and a template in Google Drawings for a Learning Story Poster that students could complete after a learning experience.
+These resources require them to consider four questions based on those parts of a story:

 - A character (or characters) - Who are they?